FPTQuant: Function-Preserving Transforms for LLM Quantization: Introduction

-\begin{enumerate}[label=P\arabic*,itemsep=0cm] \item \textbf{Function-preservation.} Without any quantization, inserting transform pairs should not change the output (up to computational errors).
+\begin{enumerate}[label=P\arabic*,itemsep=1mm, topsep=1mm] \item \textbf{Function-preservation.} Without any quantization, inserting transform pairs should not change the output (up to computational errors).
 In practice, this means each FPT typically has an inverse operation. \item \textbf{Expressivity.} Transforms with a continuous parametrization and more degrees of freedom are desirable.
-Continuity means transforms can be optimized directly, e.g. using gradient descent.
+Continuous transforms can be optimized directly using gradient descent.
 Extra degrees of freedom offer more flexibility for reducing the quantization error. \item \textbf{Compute overhead.} Depending on the FPT type and location, it may be possible to merge (or `fuse') it into an existing operation in a pretrained model.
 Non-mergeable FPTs represent a new op in the computational graph, and incur additional overhead, as well as requiring software and/or hardware support. \end{enumerate}

+Importantly, linear FPTs (which includes popular channel scalers, rotations, Hadamard transforms, and Kronecker transforms) can be merged if they are placed directly before or after a linear layer.
+Mergeability of FPTs can thus be improved if an FPT commutes with an existing operation, such that we have a choice in where we apply the FPT.
+For example, a rotation on the residual can be merged into transformer block input and output layers, because it commutes with the RMSNorm \citep{ashkboos_slicegpt_2024}.
+To create maximally-expressive, mergeable transforms, we thus need an ad-hoc understanding of the model to be quantized, including an analysis of which FPTs could commute with existing ops in the model.